Advertisement

 Those on the Languedoc-Roussillon side, however, apparently take a lot of naps.
 “Lazy” was a recurring adjective we heard.
 This could cause cultural clashes with the two regions set to join together under the new reform.

-Frenchman Bertrand Marcou told The Local that southerners aren’t necessarily lazy, but that in many countries the northerners are considered hard workers while the southerners seem to just take advantage of the sun.
+Frenchman Bertrand Marcou told The Local in a previous interview that southerners aren’t necessarily lazy, but that in many countries the northerners are considered hard workers while the southerners seem to just take advantage of the sun.

 “It comes from a difference in resources,” he told The Local.